FunkinCrew/Funkin/README.md

 **PLEASE USE THE LINKS ABOVE IF YOU JUST WANT TO PLAY THE GAME**

 To learn how to install the necessary dependencies and compile the game from source, please check out our [building the game](/docs/COMPILING.md) guide.
+(THIS ALSO INCLUDES BUILDING INTO MOBILE)

+## About Mobile Controls

+It’s pretty complicated to explain, but mobile porting is pretty easy once you get used to it!
+Hit me up on discord and I’ll explain everything to ya!
+Be sure to remind me to not overwhelm you with big words, I’m a big dummy lol.

+`moondroid.` (WITH THE DOT)

 # Contributing